 - The Animal Welfare Commissioner will be responsible for gathering the latest scientific evidence on animal sentience and animal welfare, to ensure the most up-to-date and evidence-based understanding across Whitehall and to ensure the UK maintains its top ranking in the Animal Protection Index.

 - The Animal Welfare Commissioner, working alongside Government, will assist in the promotion of best practice in animal welfare internationally.

 - Enshrine the principle of animal sentience in law to prevent practices that expose both wild and domestic animals to cruel and degrading treatment, and to ensure that government and public bodies must have due regard to animal sentience.

 - Expand the definition of animal to include decapod crustaceans (this would end the practice of lobsters being boiled alive) and cephalopods (for example squid) in line with other countries including Norway, New Zealand and Switzerland.

 - Remove two-tier sentencing for animal cruelty so that all animals, whether domestic, under human control or wild, are protected by the same five-year maximum sentence for animal cruelty.

 Labour is committed to promoting the highest level of care for domestic animals and animals in captivity.
-While organisations such as the PDSA provide veterinary assistance to those on income support, too often pet care is unaffordable and inaccessible.
+While organisations provide veterinary assistance to those on income support, too often pet care is unaffordable and inaccessible.